MainMemory/KEHDX/Data/Scripts/Note.md

 - Water: Enforce Knuckles jump height when starting underwater (I don't think we really need to do this though, since there aren't any checkpoints in the stage)

 ## HPZ
+- BreakWall: Changed to allow Knuckles (stage.playerListPos == 0) to break walls
 - HPZCutSceneSetup: Standard HPZ Setup, but with most unrelated parts removed and cutscene control added in instead

 ## Players